godatadriven/instruqt-soda/01-soda/assignment.md

 soda create postgres -d database -d postgres -u postgres -p secret
 ```

-This creates a `warehouse.yml`.
-Open it in the text editor to see what is
+This command creates the `warehouse.yml`.

+Open it in the text editor to see what is inside and change `host: localhost`
-inside and change `host: localhost` with `host: database`.
+with `host: database`.